vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 {% endhighlight %}
 </pre>

-Using a `distanceTreshold` of 0.7 and the `Closer To The Heart` track will be removed from the result because it's `distance` is close to 1.
+By using a `distanceTreshold` of 0.7,  the `Closer To The Heart` track will be removed from the result because it's `distance(field, embedding)` is close to 1.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>